StackExchange/dnscontrol/docs/spf-optimizer.md

 * Comments can appear next to the element they refer to.
 * Diffs will be shorter and more specific; therefore easier to read.
 * Automatic flattening.
-We can specify which includes should be flattened and dnscontrol will do the work.
+We can specify which includes should be flattened and DNSControl will do the work.
 It will even warn us if the includes change.

 ## Syntax